francoispluchino/fxp-require-asset/README.md

   - the custom asset package
   - the rewrite output path of asset
   - the common assets (assetic formulae dedicated to the require assets)
+  - the locale asset defined by each asset and/or common assets
 - Compiling the final list of asset in cache for increase performance
 - Assetic filters:
   - `requirecssrewrite`: for rewrite the url of another require asset in css file